Indonesia's Independence Day, observed on August 17, celebrates all the brave heroes who helped overcome 300 years of Dutch colonial rule.

 This claim was opposed by the Dutch, who sought to maintain their colonial control over the region.
 This led to a four-year war for independence, marked by guerrilla warfare and diplomatic negotiations.
 Finally, on December 27, 1949, the Dutch formally recognized Indonesia as an independent republic.

-History of Independence Day in Indonesia
+History of Indonesian Independence Day

 Indonesia has struggled with colonialism and the need for autonomy, first from the Dutch and, subsequently, from the Japanese.
 Before the arrival of these colonialists, Indonesia was a quaint land consisting of different kingdoms and small states.